nicolaka/netshoot/README.md

     `$ kubectl debug mypod -it --image=nicolaka/netshoot`

+* if you want to spin up a throw away pod for debugging.

+    `$ kubectl run tmp-shell --rm -i --tty --image nicolaka/netshoot`

 * if you want to spin up a container on the host's network namespace.

     `$ kubectl run tmp-shell --rm -i --tty --overrides='{"spec": {"hostNetwork": true}}'  --image nicolaka/netshoot`